 What is the best way of achieving flush or low thresholds on sliding patio doors?

 Unlike a bifolding door, sliding doors do not normally protrude over the threshold or frame on the inside or outside of the doors.
-This is because sliding doors do not hinge like folding doors and clearance (to enable the doors to fold to the inside or the outside) is usually not required.
+This is because sliding doors do not move along their track and don’t project in or out like hinged doors.
+As a result, you don’t need the clearance and free space hinged doors need to rest in the open position.

 Therefore it is entirely possible to achieve a flush floor finish with a sliding door.
 However, you will need to consider the threshold detail at the design stage.